 The IPTO carries out an examination of formal patentability requirements.
-Applications filed as from 1 July 2008 also undergo a novelty search, which is carried out by the European Patent Office on behalf of the IPTO, and is made available to the applicant.
+Applications filed as from 1 July 2008 also undergo a priority search, which is carried out by the European Patent Office on behalf of the IPTO and is made available to the applicant.

 No opposition procedure exists.

-Patents are granted roughly 3 years after filing date.
+Patents are granted roughly 3 years after the filing dateof the application.
 However, exclusive rights can be exercised pending the grant of the patent (see Rights Conferred by the Application).